 The only publication people could use for reference for many years.
 It includes 101 trad climbs that are all featured in the newest book.
 Most pictures and topos are in black and white - a nice retro piece.

 If you hang around long enough, you will hear Yum-Yum's name thrown around a bit.
-This was a book published several years before Matt's trad book, and had some hilarious translations.
+This was the first legit publication, and presents an interesting perspective on how things have changed.
 Now a relic.

 Get the new guidebook.

 138 Total Routes

 ['4 Stars',13],['3 Stars',54],['2 Stars',45],['1 Star',11],['Bomb',0]